Guhyasamāja Tantra: Iconography

 There are two main commentarial traditions on the Guhyasamāja Tantra, the Ārya Tradition and the Jñānapada tradition.

 In the practice of the Ārya Tradition, the central deity of the Guhyasamāja is blue-black Akṣobhyavajra, a form of Akṣobhya, one of the five tathāgathas (pañcatathāgata), sometimes called the dhyāni buddhas.
 Akṣobhyavajra holds a vajra and bell (ghanta) in his first two hands, and other hands hold the symbols of the four other tathāgathas: wheel of Vairocana and lotus of Amitābha in his rights, and gem of Ratnasambhava and sword of Amoghasiddhi in his lefts.
 The maṇḍala consists of thirty-two deities in all.

 In the Jñānapada tradition, the central deity is yellow Mañjuvajra, a form of Maṇjuśrī, with nineteen deities in the mandala.
 Mañjuvajra has three faces—the right one is white and red one on the left—and six arms.
 The three faces may represent the three main channels of the subtle body, the three stages of purification of the mind or the illusory body, light, and their union.
 Mañjuvajra holds in his hands a sword and a book, and two of his other hand a bow and arrow represent skillful means (upāya).

+Offering goddesses

+In the context of the Guhyasamaja Tantra, the offering goddesses are a key component of the mandala, particularly in the Ārya tradition, where they are associated with ritual offerings that symbolize the transformation of sensory experiences into spiritual practice.
+These goddesses are typically grouped into sets of four or eight, depending on the specific tradition or mandala configuration.
+Below, is a list of the four and eight offering goddesses as they appear in the Guhyasamaja Tantra.

+Four Four Offering Goddesses in the Guhyasamaja Tantra

+The four offering goddesses are commonly associated with the primary sensory offerings in the Guhyasamaja mandala, particularly in the Ārya tradition.
+They are: